How to Get Rid of Termites

 When performing this examination, also be sure to keep an eye out for termite wastes.
 Termite droppings are wood colored or darker brown pellets of excrement.
 The presence of these droppings near weakened wood could indicate an infestation.

-2. Determine the type of termites you have.
+You may also find a termite nest on your property; a subterranean termite infestation will build a system of tunnels and tubes of mud, while a drywood termite infestation will present itself in a nest inside the wood. - Determine the type of termites you have.
 There are two general types of termites that might infest your home: subterranean and drywood termites.
 The former are found in both the soil around your home and the wood of your home, while the latter thrive solely in wood (not soil).
 Subterranean termites are found mostly in warm, coastal regions – primarily California, Texas, Louisiana, Florida, and Georgia.
 Drywood termites can be found anywhere in the states.

 Subterranean termites can be found in wood and compost piles around your home, in addition to the foundational wood.